FASH-hub/ANALYSE-project/README.md

 # ANALYSE-project

-This repository contains a tachnical analysed project.
-The project consists of an online plateform that stands as a library.
-Differents actors are highlighted.
+This repository contains a project technically analysed The project consists of an online plateform that stands as a library Differents actors are highlighted.
 Such as author, member (user) and platform administration.

 ## Process